-Under the agreement between Raiffeisen Bank Zrt. or another distributing agent ("distributing agent") and the client, the paying agent shall assume the role of a custodian (for the commission business between the parties).
+Under the agreement between Raiffeisen Bank Zrt. ("distributing agent") and the client, the paying agent shall assume the role of a custodian (for the commission business between the parties).
 The distributing agent shall hold its clients' unit certificates in a security deposit account at the custodian bank (Raiffeisen Bank International AG) and in dealings with the custodian bank shall be the person authorized to dispose of the account.
-This means that the client shall not be known to the custodian bank, even though he is the unitholder.
+This means that the clients shall not be known to the custodian bank, even though they are unitholders.

-The Hungarian Financial Supervisory Authority has been notified of the distribution of the unit certificates in Hungary pursuant to § 98 of Act No. CXCIII of 2011 on Asset Management Companies and Undertakings for Collective Investment.
+The National Bank of Hungary (respectively its legal predecessor, the Hungarian Financial Supervisory Authority) has been notified of the distribution of the unit certificates in Hungary pursuant to § 119 of Act No. XVI of 2014 on Collective Investment Schemes, their Fund Managers and on the Amendment of Certain Financial Regulations.